 Identifying Potential Supervisors

-- Take a look at the research axes of our Faculty
+- Take a look at the Faculty’s research clusters.

-- MGill’s Supervision: Graduate and Postdoctoral Support website has a wealth of knowledge to help choose the right supervisor
+- McGill’s Graduate and Postdoctoral Support website has a wealth of knowledge to help you choose the right supervisor.

 Make a connection

 When you are ready to contact potential supervisors, approaching them by email is a good initial step.
-Ensure that your messages are tailored to each professor, not generic.
+Ensure that your message is tailored to a specific professor, not generic.
 You must catch the interest of the professor quickly and make a good first impression.

 - Write a concise and professional letter.
-The message should start with Dear Professor/Dr. (lastname) and end with "Yours sincerely" followed by your full name and contact information (or the formal equivalent in a message written in French).
+The message should start with Dear Professor/Dr. (last name) and end with "Yours sincerely" (or the equivalent in French).
+Be sure to include your full name and contact information.

-- Attach your Curriculum Vitae and unofficial transcripts.
-Note, you may complete and submit the Canadian Common CV.
-State why you are writing (e.g. I am applying to the M.Sc. program in specify program).
+- State why you are writing (e.g., I am applying to the MSc in Dental Sciences program).

-- State why you are interested in graduate studies (including career goals) and emphasize any research or leadership experience and analytical skills.
+- State why you are interested in graduate studies (including career goals) and emphasize any research or leadership experience you may have and your analytical skills.